YOU ARE EXPLORING

 Throughout the fellowship year, trainees are exposed to a wide variety of glaucoma patients.
 Fellows become competent in their diagnosis and management of patients with early- to advanced-stage glaucoma, ranging from pediatric patients to older adults.
 Fellows use diagnostic technology to assist in glaucoma diagnosis and management, including computer visual fields, optic nerve and retinal nerve fiber layer analysis using optical coherence tomography (OCT), and other technologies.

 Glaucoma fellows divide their time between various clinics within the Indiana University Medical Center.
-They work alongside Lou Cantor, MD and Darrell WuDunn, MD, PhD at the Eugene and Marilyn Glick Eye Institute downtown, and Yara Catoria-Boyle, MD at the Richard L. Roudebush VA Medical Center.
-Fellows also spend time at the adult outpatient center at Eskenazi Health, the county hospital, where they assist with staffing the glaucoma clinic with residents.
+They work alongside Lou Cantor, MD, and Elizabeth A. Martin, MD, at the Eugene and Marilyn Glick Eye Institute downtown and Yara Catoria-Boyle, MD, at the Richard L. Roudebush VA Medical Center.
+Fellows also spend time at the adult outpatient center at Sidney and Lois Eskenazi Health, the county hospital, where they assist with staffing the glaucoma clinic with residents.
 In this environment, fellows have the opportunity to exercise clinical judgement and help direct the care of a large glaucoma population.
 At the VA Medical Center, fellows provide surgical care to patients with complex cataract procedures using the latest surgical and laser techniques, as well as treat glaucoma.
-In addition, the Department of Ophthalmology has a satellite office at Springmill Medical Center which provides an environment similar to that of a multi-specialty private practice.
+In addition, the Department of Ophthalmology has a satellite office at Indiana University Health Springmill Medical Clinic, which provides an environment similar to that of a multi-specialty private practice.
 The majority of glaucoma surgical procedures in which fellows in this program participate are performed at the Ambulatory Surgery Center within this facility.